Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 THE move to address the problem of “statelessness” among Malaysian-born Indians has given hope to thousands who have felt “alienated” in the only country they have ever known.

-Many who did not know the magnitude of the problem are surprised that up to 40,000 Indian children in alone do not have birth certificates.
+Many who did not know the magnitude of the problem are surprised that up to 40,000 Indian children in Selangor alone do not have birth certificates.

 At the core of the issue is the failure to register births due to the refusal of fathers to own up to siring the children.
 Some parents also do not register children within the prescribed 14-day period and do not do so after that due to unfounded fears of a large fine.

-There was a huge sigh of relief among the community and the when Prime Minister Datuk Seri Dr Abdullah Ahmad recently instructed Home Affairs Minister Datuk Seri Radzi Sheikh Ahmad to form a task force to address the problem of “stateless” children.
+There was a huge sigh of relief among the community and the MIC when Prime Minister Datuk Seri Dr Abdullah Ahmad Badawi recently instructed Home Affairs Minister Datuk Seri Radzi Sheikh Ahmad to form a task force to address the problem of “stateless” children.

 National Registration Department public relations officer Jainisah Mohd Noor, explaining the department’s policy on registration of births, said all births were registered as long as there was proof that the child was born in Malaysia.
 Verification of the birth could be done by the ketua kampung, a commissioner for oaths or two witnesses.
 “Even if the child’s father cannot be traced, we will register the birth as long as there is evidence that the child was born in Malaysia,” Jainisah said.